 Recent operatic highlights have included performing the role of Pinellino in Gianni Schicchi by Giacomo Puccini, conducted by Carlo Rizzi and Vincent Jones in Street Scene by Kurt Weill, conducted by Wyn Davies in June 2019, Jack will be making his WNO main stage debut as ‘Second Prison Guard’ in Dead Man Walking by Jake Heggie, which will feature as part of WNO’s 2019 'Freedom' Season.
 Jack recently sang the role of ‘Mr. Gedge, The Vicar’ in RWCMD Opera’s production of Albert Herring by Benjamin Britten, directed by Martin Constantine and conducted by David Jones.

 In September Jack was made a Student Scholar of the BBC National Chorus of Wales, under artistic director, Adrian Partington.
 During his time at the BBC Jack has served as a chorus member and as a soloist in recordings and live broadcasts for BBC Radio 3 and BBC Radio Wales.
 In addition to this Jack has also performed larger choral works under the baton of several internationally renowned conductors such as Richard Balcome, Martyn Brabbins and Tadaaki Otaka.
 Jack continues to sing with the BBC National Chorus of Wales and looks forward to performing as part of the 2019 BBC Proms season at the Royal Albert Hall.

-Jack’s studies are kindly supported by the Webber and Leverhulme Trust.
+Jack’s studies are kindly supported by the Webber Trust, Leverhulme Trust and the Mario Lanza Educational Foundation.
 Jack is a registered student member of the Musicians Union.